brendt/stitcher.io/src/content/mails/stitcher-88.md

 It all started with Aidan sending me this message:

-> Huh.
-Isn't there a better way to do syntax highlighting for that?
+_"Huh.
+Isn't there a better way to do syntax highlighting for that?"_

 He was talking about code blocks for the upcoming [Tempest docs](https://tempest.stitcher.io/) site.
 I must say I wasn't surprised by his question, although I had hoped he wouldn't ask it.